John95ac/Mantella-Adding-NPCs-Back-History-NG/README.md

 # 📜 SKSE "Mantella Adding NPCs Back History NG"

-It's a simple yet powerful SKSE DLL that manages the character_overrides movements from the Mantella AI mod.
-It was created with the objective of allowing players and creators to create and share the stories and personalities of NPCs for the Mantella AI mod.
+It's a simple yet powerful SKSE DLL that manages the character_overrides stories from the Mantella AI mod.
+It was created with the objective of allowing players and creators to create and share the stories of NPCs from the base game as mods for the Mantella AI mod.

 ---